leakylunchbox/Odin_Assignments/README.md

 # Odin_Assignments
-Assignments for the Odin Project
+Assignments for The Odin Project